-What to Do (And Not to Do) When You Are Leaving a Legal Job
+What to Do And Not to Do When Leaving a Legal Job

 Tips on How to Make a Smooth Transition

-In any legal career, it’s inevitable that you’ll eventually leave a job.
-Maybe you’ll move on for a better opportunity, perhaps you’ll decide the law isn’t for you and move to a new career, or maybe you’ll just need to take some time off for personal reasons or to figure out your next step.
+In any legal career, inevitably, you’ll eventually leave a job.
+Maybe you’ll move on for a better opportunity, perhaps you’ll decide the law isn’t for you and move to a new career, or perhaps you’ll need to take some time off for personal reasons or to figure out your next step.
 Whatever your reason for leaving your job, it’s important to do it correctly so that you keep your reputation intact and don’t burn any bridges!